nanxstats/ChromaClust/README.md

 Image color topic modeling using [fastTopics](https://github.com/stephenslab/fastTopics).

-The motivation is from a final project of mine for the course
+The original idea is from my final project for the course
 HG48600: Fundamentals of Computational Biology: Models and Inference ([poster](https://nanx.me/posters/chromaclust-poster-hg48600.pdf)).